Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 |Andrena fulva: iso.
 Perkins: 1919|	7

 ## Rates of error
-A comparison of % error between 'Correct', 'Considered correct', and 'Plausible'.
+A comparison of % error between various verification 2 statuses.
 We can see that photo-verifying incoming data drastically increases the accuracy, but that data from experienced sources is yet drastically better still.

 |Grouping|All|Errors|% error|
 |---|---:|---:|---:|